LigaMoon/Astro/README.md

     <img src="./assets/images/readme/undefinedjquery.png" height="40px" />

 - File specific issues
-    - Functions being declared within loops in **models.js** - this was needed to create a functionality for each button to be able to display a matching constellation.
+    - Functions being declared within loops in **models.js** - this was needed to create functionality for each button to be able to display a matching constellation.

     <img src="./assets/images/readme/functions.png" height="80px" />

-    - Undefined variables in **calculator.js** file - these are actually functions that have been declared in the main.js file and has been linked to the same html document.
+    - Undefined variables in **calculator.js** file - these are functions that have been declared in the main.js file and have been linked to the same HTML document.

     <img src="./assets/images/readme/undefined.png" height="150px" />

     - Undefined variables in ***models.js* file - these are functions declared in a different JS file.
 THREE and canvas variables have been declared within the Three.js library.

     <img src="./assets/images/readme/undefinedthree.png" height="50px" />
 ### Usability Testing
 - To test the ease of navigation, this website was shared with friends and family of different ages and different levels of computer/smart device knowledge.
 There were no issues identified regarding the simplicity of navigating the website.
 - The testers also verified that all functionality aspects are working as explained above and as expected.